Types of Mortgage Insurance

 Mortgage Insurance Premium (MIP)

 The Mortgage Insurance Premium (MIP) is for borrowers with FHA loans.
-It is paid monthly for the life of the loan unless you put a 10% down payment on your home.
+It is paid monthly for the life of the loan.
 FHA loan borrowers pay two mortgage insurances.
 One is paid up front at closing (UFMIP) equaling 1.75% of the loan amount.
 If you cannot, or do not, pay this amount at closing, then it gets rolled into your loan in addition to the monthly mortgage insurance borrowers also pay.
 For example, you took out a home loan of $175,000.
 Your UFMIP at closing would be $3,062.50.
 The second mortgage insurance FHA borrowers pay is the monthly mortgage insurance payment.

 Some homeowners refinance their FHA loans into a conventional loan to stop paying the mortgage premium.
 At the same time, if you refinance your FHA loan back to an FHA loan within three years, a part of your insurance premium is deducted from the payoff amount allowing you to pay a little less in the long-haul of the loan.